Skip to main content

 • R-TF-029-003 (Clinical Workflow & Operational Readiness)

-• Indexing: A dedicated TestRail Run with test_level = Commissioning is created to index commissioning execution and link to the above records.
+• Indexing: A dedicated TestRail Run with test_level = Commissioning is used to index execution results and provide direct links to evidence in S3 (03_commissioning/)

 Entry and exit criteria (minimum)